Frequently Asked Questions

 We have put together a list of replies to often asked queries about the Business Archives Council.
 The list has been separated into categories.
 If you should find that your question has not been answered here, please contact us.

-Do you have any records relating to a specific company?
+• Do you have any records relating to a specific company?

 No. The BAC is not a physical repository and it holds no archive records at all.
 It is a registered charity established in 1934 for the promotion and preservation of business history - not a repository for business records.
+You can find out about where business records are located by visiting The National Archives' portal to archives: Discovery.

-I am just starting out researching a company's history.
+• I am just starting out researching a company's history.
 I have never done any of this type of research before.
 Could you make any suggestions as to where I should start?

 There are several sources worth consulting during the initial stages of your research which could provide you with some leads:

 • Kellys Trade Directories.
 These are similar to telephone directories, grouping together businesses according to trade for yearly periods.
-If you have a name of a business in a particular area or an idea where a business was located over a given time period, for example Jones’ Blacksmith's in London in 1899-1913, you can use these directories to the confirm its existence at that location at that time, to follow the physical relocation of that business and trace how long it was at various premises.
+If you have a name of a business in a particular area or an idea where a business was located over a given time period, for example Jones’ Blacksmith's in London in 1899-1913, you can use these directories to confirm its existence at that location at that time, to follow the physical relocation of that business and trace how long it was at various premises.
 Researchers should be advised that these businesses may not appear in directories consistently year after year.

-I am trying to trace information about my grandfather, do you have any information about the company he owned?
+• I am trying to trace information about my grandfather, do you have any information about the company he owned?

 Knowledge of a relation’s connection with a business may help to locate them at a certain place at a certain time but will not necessarily provide more family background.
 Records for small independent companies owned by a family member rarely survive.
 If they are not passed down through the family they are most likely to have been destroyed rather than given to a public repository.
 Staff records which may document the employment of a family member within another business are not always deemed the most important historical items to keep and so they too have not always survived even where other records have.